18F/code-of-conduct/code-of-conduct.md

     * Mailing lists and email

-    * Code repositories, like Github
+    * Code repositories, like GitHub

 ## What We Strive For